Ukraine nuclear agency thickens plot over alleged dirty bomb - NewsBreak

 Ukraine nuclear agency thickens plot over alleged dirty bomb

-Ukraine’s nuclear energy operator said Tuesday that Russian forces were performing secret work at Europe's largest nuclear power plant, activity that could shed light on Russia’s claims that the Ukrainian military is preparing a “provocation” involving a radioactive device.
+KYIV, Ukraine — (AP) — Ukraine’s nuclear energy operator said Tuesday that Russian forces were performing secret work at Europe's largest nuclear power plant, activity that could shed light on Russia’s claims that Kyiv’s forces are preparing a “provocation” involving a radioactive device.

 Russian Defense Minister Sergei Shoigu made an unsubstantiated allegation that Ukraine was preparing to launch a so-called dirty bomb.
-Shoigu leveled the charge over the weekend in calls to his British, French, Turkish and U.S. counterparts.
-Britain, France and the United States rejected it out of hand as “transparently false.”
+Shoigu made the charge in calls to his British, French, Turkish and U.S. counterparts over the weekend.
+Britain, France, and the United States rejected it out of hand as "transparently false."

 Ukraine also dismissed Moscow’s claim as an attempt to distract attention from the Kremlin’s own alleged plans to detonate a dirty bomb, which uses explosives to scatter radioactive waste in an effort to sow terror.